 Recalibrating The Church Around Love With Pastor Dave Bruskas

 As leaders look forward to reopening the church, how do we prepare spiritually, emotionally, and structurally for what’s to come?
 We can learn a lot from the Pastoral Epistles on loving a church body through new seasons.
-In my interview with Dave, we specifically focused on 1 Timothy 1:3-5 to discuss how to love from a pure heart, good conscience, and sincere faith.
+In our interview with Dave, we specifically focused on 1 Timothy 1:3-5 to discuss how to love from a pure heart, good conscience, and sincere faith.

 “As I urged you when I was going to Macedonia, remain at Ephesus so that you may charge certain persons not to teach any different doctrine, nor to devote themselves to myths and endless genealogies, which promote speculations rather than the stewardship from God that is by faith.
 The aim of our charge is love that issues from a pure heart and a good conscience and a sincere faith.”